devkavin/otptest/README.md

 This is a simple tutorial on how to send a Verification mail with phpMyAdmin using PHPMailer through gmail.

-If you haven't setup your gmail account to send OTP mail. refer to the [Help section](#help)
+If you haven't setup your gmail account to send SMTP mail. refer to the [Help section](#help)

 # Getting Started